WEBclusive/cookiesdirective/README.md

 `cookiesDirective.init()` can accept an object with the following parameters for configuration:

 __Functionality/Positioning:__
-* `domain` : Explicitely sets the cookie domain.
+* `domain` : Explicitly sets the cookie domain.
 E.g. host.com instead of yourcookieapp.host.com
 * `repeatCount` : The number of times to display the banner before giving up.
 Defaults to 0 (never give up!).
 * `position` : Where to place the banner ('top' or 'bottom').
 Defaults to 'top'.
 * `redirect` : Whether to redirect after accepting cookies or attempt to run js directly.
 Defaults to true.